jangleboom/RTKRover/README.md

 #endif /*** CASTER_SECRETS_H ***/

 ````

-If you are not using the web form of the RTKBaseManager, then you have to replace the dynamically read credentials with the constant ones (use the k prefixed values e. g: mountPoint --> kMountPoint) in the main.cpp.

 The mklittlefs file in the root dir you have to [get](https://github.com/earlephilhower/mklittlefs/releases) depending on your OS.